wp-plugins/debug-bar-shortcodes/readme.txt

 = I'm using shortcode *abc* in page *xyz* and it doesn't show as used! =

-To determine whether a shortcode is used in a page, only the *post content* is evaluated.
+To determine whether a shortcode is used in a page, only the _**post content**_ is evaluated.
 If you add content to the page using shortcodes in other areas (for example: widgets) or via the theme, those uses will not be recognized.

 = Can I use these shortcodes in the theme I'm building ? = Generally speaking you can.
-However, don't forget to always [check whether the shortcode is registered](http://codex.wordpress.org/Function_Reference/shortcode_exists) before you use it (in a theme)!
+However, don't forget to always [check whether the shortcode is registered](http://codex.wordpress.org/Function_Reference/shortcode_exists) before you use it!
 It may not be available on all pages and surely not on all WP installs.
 `
 if( shortcode_exists( 'shortcode' ) ) {
 	/* Your code here */